Ezekias1337/PTax_Automation_Desktop_App/README.md

 **React** is the Javascript framework used for the front end because of it's robust component reusability and state management.
 The overwhelming majority of the front end is located in the **src folder**.

 **Selenium** is the web automation framework being used to open the browser window and interact with the page via automation.
 Selenium is the **"backend"** for this application.
 It is located in the **selenium folder**.

+There are some things shared between Electron and Selenium in the shared folder.
+However, because of the way React works, the front end cannot access anything outside of the src folder.
+Therefore, some pieces of code are duplicated due to this resitriction.